dontfreakout/messenger-monitor-bundle/UPGRADE.md

 * `Snapshot::averageWaitTime()` now returns milliseconds instead of seconds.
 * `Snapshot::averageHandlingTime()` now returns milliseconds instead of seconds.
 * `Snapshot::averageProcessingTime()` now returns milliseconds instead of seconds.
+* The `results` column in the `processed_messages` table is now nullable.
+Create a migration to capture this change.
+This is to allow for a future feature where result processing/storage can be disabled.